f-varga/image-tagger/README.md

 5.  **Run the Application:**
     ```bash
     source venv/bin/activate
+    flask --app web init-db # only before first run (or whenever you want to completely reset your database)
-    flask run --app web # --debug if you want to tinker with the code
+    flask --app web run     # --debug if you want to tinker with the code and see the effects immediatly
     ```

     or, under Windows:

     ```powershell
     .\venv\Scripts\activate
+    flask --app web init-db # only before first run (or whenever you want to completely reset your database)
-    flask run --app web # --debug if you want to tinker with the code
+    flask --app web run     # --debug if you want to tinker with the code and see the effects immediatly
     ```

     The application should now be accessible at `http://127.0.0.1:5000`.
 If your firewall rules prevent the application from running at this port